sturdy-dev/semantic-code-search/README.md

 ## Bugs and limitations

-- Currently the `.embeddings` index is not updated when repository files change.
+- Currently, the `.embeddings` index is not updated when repository files change.
 As a temporary workaround, `sem embed` can be re-ran occasionally.
 - Supported languages: `{ 'python', 'javascript', 'typescript', 'ruby', 'go', 'rust', 'java' }`
 - Supported text editors for opening results in: `{ 'vscode', 'vim' }`